pyjamabrah/pyjamabrah/content/products/c-language/index.md

 ![](report.png "A sample quiz report")

 As above, after every quiz, a detailed report is generated with a personalized feedback on how well you have done and what you should do or focus on next to master this language.

-# Interview Preparation and Readiness

-A side effect of the way the course is structured and delivered is - You will be interview ready at the end of the course.
-You will have the vocabulary, visualization and a huge pool of facts that will naturally enable you to have a productive technical talk with an interviewer.